 The Message of Jesus: Grace

-“If a law had been given that could impart life, then righteousness would certainly have come by the law” (verse 21).
-If there could be any way that rule-keeping could lead to eternal life, then God would have saved us with the law.
+“If a law had been given that could make alive, then righteousness would indeed come through the law” (verse 21).
+If there could be any way that rule-keeping could lead to eternal life, then God would have saved us in that way.
 But it wasn’t possible.
 The law cannot save anyone.

 This goes to the heart of the Christian faith, and it makes Christianity unique.
 Other religions say that people can be good enough if they try hard enough.
 Christianity says that we cannot be good enough; we need grace.

 On our own, we will never be good enough, and because of that, other religions are not good enough.
 The only way we can be saved is through the grace of God.
-We can never deserve to live forever, so the only way we can be given eternal life is for God to give us something that we don’t deserve.
-This is what Paul is driving at when he uses the word grace.
+We can never deserve to live forever, so the only way we can enjoy eternal life is for God to give us something that we don’t deserve.
+This is what Paul is saying when he uses the word grace.
 Salvation is a gift of God, something that we could never earn with even a thousand years of the law.

 Jesus and mercy

-Nevertheless, Jesus didn’t use the word grace.
-But his entire life was an example of grace, and his parables illustrated grace.
+Jesus didn’t use the word grace, but his entire life was an example of grace, and his parables illustrated grace.
 He sometimes used the word mercy to describe what God gives us.
-“Blessed are the merciful,” he said, “for they will be shown mercy” (Matthew 5:7).
-In this, he implied that we all need mercy.
-He noted that we should be like God in this respect.
+“Blessed are the merciful,” he said, “for they will receive mercy” (Matthew 5:7).
+He implies that we all need mercy.
+We should be like God in this virtue.
 If we value God’s grace to us, we will give grace to others.

 Later, when Jesus was asked why he associated with notorious sinners, he told people, “Go and learn what this means: ‘I desire mercy, not sacrifice’” (Matthew 9:13, quoting Hosea 6:6).
-In other words, God wants us to show mercy more than he wants us to be perfectionists in law-keeping.
+God wants us to show mercy more than he wants us to be perfectionists in law-keeping.

 We do not want people to sin.
 But since we inevitably make mistakes, we need mercy.
 That is true of our relationships with one another, and true of our relationships with God, too.
-God wants us to know our need for mercy, and for us to have mercy toward others.
-Jesus gave us an example of this by the way he lived, when he ate with tax collectors and talked with sinners – he was showing by his behavior that God wants fellowship with us all, and he has taken all our sins upon himself and forgiven us so we can have fellowship with him.
+God wants us to recognize our need for mercy, and he wants us to have mercy with others.
+Jesus gave an example of this by the way he lived, when he ate with tax collectors and talked with sinners—he was showing by his behavior that God wants fellowship with us all, and he has taken all our sins upon himself and forgiven us so we can have fellowship with him.

 Jesus told a parable of two debtors, one who owed an enormous amount, and the other who owed a lot less.
-The master forgave the servant who owed much, but that servant did not forgive the servant who owed less.
-The master was angry and said, “Shouldn’t you have had mercy on your fellow servant just as I had on you?”
+The master forgave the servant who owed much, but that servant failed to forgive the servant who owed less.
+The master was angry and said, “Should you not have had mercy on your fellow slave, as I had mercy on you?”
 (Matthew 18:33).

 Each of us should see ourselves as the first servant, who was forgiven an enormous debt.
-We have all fallen far short of what God wants us to be, so God shows us mercy – and he wants us to show mercy as well.
+We have all fallen far short of what God wants us to be, so God shows us mercy—and he wants us to show mercy to others, too.
 We fall short in showing mercy, too, so we must continue to rely on God’s mercy.

 The parable of the good Samaritan concludes with a command for mercy (Luke 10:37).
 The tax collector who pleaded for mercy was the one who was set right with God (Luke 18:13-14).
 The wasteful son who came home was accepted without having to do anything to “deserve” it (Luke 15:20).
 Neither the widow of Nain nor her son did anything to deserve a resurrection; Jesus did it simply out of compassion (Luke 7:11-15).